Hello!

 Our mission is to have an archive of physical games as extensive as possible.
 With the purpose of contributing to the joint preservation of video game culture and history.

-Basically yes, we are seeking games, consoles, computers, and accessories released for the consumer market.
+Basically yes, we are seeking physical games, consoles, computers, and accessories released for the consumer market.

-At the moment the archive contains over 80,000 different games, consoles, and accessories.
+At the moment the archive contains over 75,000 games, consoles, and accessories.

 Karlstad, Sweden.